newjersey/innovation.nj.gov/content/_projects/summerebt.md

 * New Jersey Department of Agriculture
 * New Jersey Department of Human Services
-* New Jersey Deoartment of Education
+* New Jersey Department of Education

 *Added 6/25/25*